tradingstrategy-ai/tradingview-defi-strategy/README.md

 Some major differences between Python and PineScript:

-- Python is a general purpose programming language, making a vast numbers of tutorials, books and courses available for it.
+- Python is a general-purpose programming language, making a vast number of tutorials, books and courses available for it.
 - Python is open source - making a vast number of software libraries like technical indicators and statistics available for it.
 - TradingView's PineScript is optimised to be used with their service only.
 It is streamlined, easier to work with, but inflexible.